Need help without waiting on hold? Use QuoteMe to send the details first. If your issue is urgent, call us.

 It should not, but reply sending should include redirect protection and duplicate-send prevention to make sure a refresh does not resend a reply that was already sent.

-Customer replies may arrive while admin is viewing a ticket.
-Auto-refresh helps the newest inbound message appear in the conversation trail sooner — without staff needing to refresh manually every few minutes.
+Customer replies may arrive by email while admin is viewing the same QH request.
+Auto-refresh helps the newest safely matched inbound message appear in that one conversation sooner.

 Yes.
 Auto-refresh is useful for booking queues, quote queues, admin command centres and any live workflow where staff need to see updates without manual page refreshes.